 - How long do you cook green beans in a steamer/rice cooker?
 You can steam both fresh green beans and frozen.
-For cooking, you can use whatever you have: a steamer or a rice cooker.
-For fresh beans – 8-10 minutes, for frozen – 15-20 minutes
+You can use any appliance that you have, whether a steamer or a rice cooker.
+For fresh beans – 8-10 minutes, for frozen – 15-20 minutes.

-This part of an article is, as always, for those who only wants to check the time you need to cook green beans.
-For those who are interested in a detailed guide for blanching green beats, then keep reading our article.
+This part of the article is, as always, for those who only want to check the time you need to cook green beans.
+Those interested in a detailed guide for blanching green beans keep reading our article.

 How do you blanch green beans in a pan?

-Blanching fresh vegetable is one of the ways to get a cooked garnish but still with some remaining nutritious elements in it.
-And it is great that this method is the easiest way that you can cook green beans.
+Blanching fresh green beans is one of the ways to get a cooked garnish but still with some remaining nutritious elements in it.
+And it is great that this method on how to blanch beans is the easiest way that you can cook green beans.
 Here are step-by-step instructions on how you should cook green beans in a pan on the stove.

 - Bring a large pan of water to a boil.
 Always pay attention to the amount of water that you put into a pan, as it should completely submerge green beans.

-- When water boils, add salt to your taste and then put fresh green beans into boiling water.
+- When the water boils, add salt to taste, and then add fresh green beans to the boiling water.
 Cook fresh green beans for 5 to 8 minutes.
-You always can check the readiness of pods by tasting them, but be careful, do not burn yourself.
+You can always test the readiness of the beans by tasting them but be careful not to burn yourself.

-- Prepare a large bowl with cold water you can even add ice.
-Yu will need it to stop the process of cooking.
-So, when you know that you have your green beans ready, take them out of the pan with boiling water and put them into bowl with cold water.
+- Prepare a large bowl with cold water; you can even add ice.
+You will need it to stop the process of cooking.
+So, when you know that you have your green beans ready, take them out of the pan with boiling water and put them into the bowl with cold water.
 Leave them for several minutes to cool down and then drain.
-That is it; here you have a method that will make your green beans taste good.
+That is it.
+Here you have a method that will make your green beans taste good.

 How do you blanch frozen green beans in a pan?
-Boil a pot of water, add the amount of salt that you will usually cook vegetables with and finally put frozen green beans.
-Wait for water to boil again and cook pods for 10-12 minutes.
-Move boiled green beans into a bowl with cold water for several minutes and your beans are ready.
+Boil a pot of water, add the amount of salt that you will usually add to cooking vegetables, and finally, put frozen green beans.
+Wait for the water to boil again and cook pods for 10-12 minutes.
+Move boiled green beans into a bowl with cold water for several minutes, and your beans are ready.